pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 ## Interaction With Shared Libraries

-What the above means is that -- bascially -- you can never change anything about a C symbol that has been distributed to consumers in binary form, especially those in shared libraries.
+What the above means is that, basically, you can never change anything about a C symbol that has been distributed to consumers in binary form, especially those in shared libraries.
 Since some code effectively must use shared libraries (not least the C standard library, in the form of glibc/musl on linux), this is